expo-dev/expositor/readme.md

 Most of the positions used for perft tests are from the [Zahak](https://github.com/amanjpro/zahak) repository.

 Particular thanks to [Jeremy Wright](https://github.com/jtheardw/mantissa) for help with main search.
-Many techniques were implemented from his descriptions.
+Many techniques were implemented from his verbal descriptions during our conversations.

 ## Terms of Use